Engineering

 WebGPU gives browser apps direct access to modern graphics hardware through a safer, explicit API.
 It replaces older WebGL patterns and supports compute style workloads.

 Hardware support varies across devices, so GPU paths need a CPU fallback.
 That fallback is also useful for testing and for browsers that do not expose WebGPU yet.
+Desktop-class browser tooling still has to respect device spread, thermal limits, and browser support gaps.

 SHRTX keeps most tool processing inside the browser and avoids uploads when possible.
 The shared uploader and preview manager handle file selection and cleanup so tool code stays thin.
+The product goal is not to claim the browser is always faster.
+The goal is to avoid unnecessary transport when the work is deterministic and user-scoped.

 In our OCR tools we spin up a Tesseract worker on demand and terminate it after each run.
 This keeps memory use predictable and avoids UI lockups during extraction.